Dedsec727/Dedsec727.github.io/_posts/2020-05-31-rust_over_other_languages.md

 Problem: The above code compiles perfectly in C++.
 You will only know about Double Free error during runtime while using a debugger.
 Else it will be very hard to track this error and it can lead to memory corruption.

-Rust handles this error by moving ownsership of s1 to s2 and making s1 invalid.
+Rust handles this error by moving ownership of s1 to s2 and making s1 invalid.
 Consider following Rust code:

 {% highlight rust %}
 let s1 = String::from("Hello");